Peter Sajwani

-Peter Sajwani (born 27 May 1977) is a former Swedish darts player.

-Sajwani was born in Las Palmas, Spain, to an Indian father and a Swedish mother.
+Peter Sajwani (born 27 May 1977) is a Swedish former darts player.
+He was born in Las Palmas, Spain, to an Indian father and a Swedish mother.

 Career

-He won the 2014 Torremolinos Open, beating John Roberts in the final 4–1.
+Sajwani won the 2014 Torremolinos Open, beating John Roberts in the final 4–1.
 In June 2014, he competed in the 2014 PDC World Cup of Darts with his playing partner Magnus Caris; they both lost their singles games in the second round against Scotland's Peter Wright and Robert Thornton to exit the tournament.
 He qualified for the 2015 BDO World Darts Championship, where he played Sam Head in the Preliminary round, winning 3–0.
 In the First Round, he played the number one seed James Wilson, winning 3–1.
 He played Robbie Green in the Second round, but lost 4-0.